Rita Atria

 Rita Atria ([ˈriːta ˈaːtrja]; September 4, 1974 − July 26, 1992) was a witness and key collaborator in a major Mafia investigation in Sicily.
-She committed suicide in July 1992, a week after Cosa Nostra killed prosecutor Paolo Borsellino, with whom she had been working.
+She died by suicide in July 1992, a week after Cosa Nostra killed prosecutor Paolo Borsellino, with whom she had been working.

 Family background

 Rita was born into a Mafia family in Partanna, Sicily.
 In 1985, at the age of 11, she lost her father, Vito, a shepherd, who was shot dead by a hit man from a rival Mafia family.
 Her brother, Nicola, vowed to avenge his father and probably knew the identity of the person who had killed him.

 After her father's death, Rita became closer to her brother and his wife, Piera Aiello.
 Since her brother was also a Mafioso, Rita was privy to detailed information on the doings of the Mafia in Partanna.
 At some point, she also dated a boy who also had a role in the criminal underworld.
 In June 1991, the Mafia killed Nicola Atria.
 A month later her brother’s widow, Piera Aiello, went to the police and told them what she knew, thus initiating her collaboration with the judicial authorities.